radashi-org/radashi/.github/contributing.md

 Once you submit your PR, one of Radashi's maintainers will review it.
 They might ask questions or request additional information.

+## Your PR gets labeled with `prerelease`

+If your PR is labeled with `prerelease` by a maintainer, it will be published in either a `beta` or `next` version to NPM.
+You should be notified by the Radashi Bot when this happens.
+PRs for bug fixes are never published as prereleases.

 ## Your PR gets merged!

-Congratulations :tada::tada: Currently, official versions are published manually.
-But beta versions are published automatically, every day, at 5:00AM UTC (if a PR has been merged).
-Your PR will be updated with a comment when the next release is published.
+Congratulations :tada::tada: Currently, major and minor versions are published manually.
+If your PR was a bug fix, it will be immediately published to NPM as a patch version.
+Otherwise, you can use a `beta` or `next` version if you can't wait for your feature to be released.